 The mixing of generations into one society, living and sharing together could solve financial pressures and eliminate seclusion.

-Last week, I attended the American Society on Aging Conference in Washington D.C.
-I met experts from several roommate matching services, including Silvernest.
+Some time ago, I attended the American Society on Aging Conference in Washington D.C.
+I met experts from several roommate matching services, including Silvernest.com.
 They provide a nationwide database to pair homeowners with potential roommates.

 Cohousing communities are intentional and collaborative.
 They combine the benefits of private homes with those of sustainable living.
 Cohousing promotes active participation in the design and operation of neighborhoods.
 It also offers shared facilities and relations.